Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/azd-infra.md

 You can build, provision all resources and deploy by following these steps:

 1. Switch to `workshop/donet` directory.
-1. Ensure Docker desktip is running.
+1. Ensure Docker desktop is running.
 1. Run `azd auth login` to login to your Azure account.
 1. Run `azd up` to provision Azure resources and deploy this sample to those resources.
    You will be prompted for the following parameters: